#

 4.4 Reviews

 The Sestieri, the Lion of Piazza San Marco, the gondolas, the Lagoon, the Spritz – each symbol of Venice comes to life in the creations of Feelin' Venice.
-This shop celebrates the beauty and uniqueness of the city, offering pieces that honor Venice’s heritage.
+This shop celebrates the beauty and uniqueness of the city, offering pieces that honor Venice.

 €12